Bruhadev45/Predictive-Analytics-for-Customer-Churn-in-Telecom-/README.md

-Here's a sample **README** file and a brief description for your **"Predictive Analytics for Customer Churn in Telecom"** project:

----

 # Predictive Analytics for Customer Churn in Telecom

 This project focuses on applying predictive analytics techniques to forecast customer churn in the telecom industry.
 By utilizing machine learning models and exploratory data analysis, the system identifies key factors that lead to customer churn and predicts which customers are at risk of leaving the service.